+Don’t have any of the above?
+We have handpicked the best tools for the job available online.
 The Mason jar indoor garden is ideal for herb gardens, and a favourite among urban centre dwellers who might not have space for an earthen garden of their own.
-We humbly put forward our attempt at making one of our own, however we know ours isn’t perfect.
+We humbly put forward our attempt at how to make one of our own, however we know ours isn’t perfect.
 In reading the comments on Camille’s post, a prime concern was plant drainage.
 Since punching holes in Mason jars is difficult and ill-advised, we suggest some creative alternatives not present in our example.

 How to make a Mason jar wall garden